DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 ## API

+### Couplebreak API

+Check for couplebreak events via the provided couplebreak event Id macros.
+Check the flag bitmask for present couplebreak event types in a stream with the flag position macros.
+Query for flag position, event Id, event name or origin event via the provided functions.

+To detect a couplebreak event, look for entries with event Ids same as any of the "COUPLEBREAK_\[EVENT ABBREVIATION\]T_ID" macros, where \[EVENT ABBREVIATION\] is something like SW, which symbolises `sched/sched_waking`.
+The T symbolises target.

+By including the couplebreak header file, your code agrees to respect the possibility of being used when couplebreak is active.

 ### Data streams

 Streams' new state variables `couplebreak_on`, `n_couplebreak_evts` and `couplebreak_evts_flags` are now present.
 Use `n_couplebreak_evts` to check how many couplebreak events there are in a stream.
 The flags bitmask sets each bit to 1 if a couplebreak event for a type of an event was created.
 Positions are 0-indexed (0th bit is least significant bit) and